How stormwater retention credit revenue is estimated

 The multi-year total is then the preferred annual value multiplied by the contract term.
 This is a nominal total, not a discounted cash-flow model.
 It is useful for quick comparisons, but it should not be treated as a full investment appraisal without adding maintenance, verification, transaction costs, and discounting assumptions.

-The output focuses on three linked questions.
-First, how much additional runoff is retained relative to the baseline?
-Second, how many credits does that retained volume represent under the selected issuance ratio?
-Third, what is that performance worth under market pricing and under internal compliance economics?
+Stormwater retention credit results are easiest to read as a chain from added retention depth to retained volume to credits to value.
+First, check how much additional runoff is retained relative to the baseline.
+Second, see how many credits that retained volume represents under the selected issuance ratio.
+Third, compare the market revenue and the avoided compliance value to understand which economic path is stronger for the project.
 Looking at all three together helps avoid a common mistake: focusing only on credits without checking whether the underlying retained volume is reasonable, or focusing only on revenue without checking whether the market value is actually better than the avoided-cost benchmark.

 In general, larger drainage areas and larger incremental retention depths produce more retained volume.
 Higher issuance ratios produce more credits from the same volume.
 Higher credit prices increase market revenue linearly, while higher internal compliance values increase the avoided-cost estimate linearly.
 Longer contract terms increase the total nominal value, but they also increase exposure to maintenance, verification, and market uncertainty.
 For that reason, the total over the contract term should be read as a simple multiplication, not as a discounted cash-flow model.